ThiliniDahanayaka/Open-Set-Traffic-Classification/README.md

 The code used for Softmax thresholding is in OpenMax/'Dataset name'/closed/open_softmax_thresh.py

 All methods except CAC are implemented using Tensorflow/Keras, while CAC uses Pytorch (the code used is taken from the original work).

+## Experiments

+Please find the code of the kLND method and other methods in the Experiments folder.
+Make sure you download and place the datasets in relevant places.

+## Discussion

+We believe that quantized traffic fingerprinting is very useful for future forensic studies as the number of edge devices increase exponentially.
+Many of these devices doesn't support floating point arithmetic.
+Therefore, to deploy ML based security applications, we have to use quantization which is quite challenging when it comes to the open-world problem.
+So, exploring more on this topic is important.